LikeTheSalad/android-stem/README.md

 // build.gradle file where "com.likethesalad.stem" or "com.likethesalad.stem-library" is applied.

 androidStem {
   // Even though Stem resolves your templates no matter their localization, it searches for templates amongst your
   // string resources within the folder "values" only by default (which will be taken as reference for other languages
   // when resolving them).
   // This is because, ideally, if you have a string that will need a ${placeholder} in it, it should have it
   // inside any of that same string's different languages, including the default one ("values").
   // So in order to avoid checking for the same strings across different languages looking for ${placeholders}, which could mean
   // an expensive processing operation depending on the project, Stem by default only checks the default
   // strings when looking for templates, and then based on what it finds within the default strings, it applies
   // the placeholder resolving process to all other languages.
   //
   // However, in some cases some projects might have a string withing the "values" folder that has no ${placeholders}
   // in it, but its translations might have them instead (check issue #21 for context).
 For those cases, you
   // could enable this flag so that Stem looks for templates within string resources within the "values" dir
   // and also within any language-specific values folders as well.
-    // Please bear in mind that this might cause performance penalties. includeLocalizedOnlyTemplates = false // disabled by default }
+  // Please bear in mind that this might cause performance penalties. includeLocalizedOnlyTemplates = false // disabled by default

+  // The "placeholder" config allows to change the format of placeholders which by default look like this: ${placeholder}. placeholder {
+    start = '${' // This is the default value.
+    end = '}' // This is the default value
+  }
+}

 ```